luiskuhn/liver-ct-segmentation-package/README.rst

         :alt: Dependabot Enabled

 Prediction package for reproducible U-Net models trained on the LiTS dataset.
-These models are trained using the mlf-core framework (mlf-core-lits_).
+These models are trained using the mlf-core framework (https://github.com/mlf-core/liver-ct-segmentation/).

 * Free software: MIT
 * Documentation: https://liverctsegmentationpackage.readthedocs.io.